 Syncope, the medical term for fainting or passing out, especially if no other obvious cause (some people know they faint at the sight of blood, or with certain smells; that form of fainting is usually harmless, unless injured from falling)

-How to keep your heart healthy
+How to keep Your HEART healthy

-Keeping our HEARTS healthy involves doing what we can to change the first 7 risk factors I mentioned, what doctors often call the modifiable risk factors.
+Keeping our hearts healthy involves changing the first 7 risk factors I mentioned, which doctors often call modifiable risk factors.

-Eat less junk food,make healthier food choices.
+Eat less junk food, make healthier food choices.
 Learn easy ways to shop healthier from the American Heart Association

 Have your blood pressure checked regularly (ask your doctor how often).
 If you have hypertension, follow your doctor’s management plan, which may include medication.
 Learn more from FamilyDoctor.org